fundin/fundin/doc/keepass.md

 At this point, the association is made.
 The next action depends on your particular situation:

  - current wallet is not yet encrypted.
 Encrypting the wallet will trigger the integration and stores the password in KeePass (Under the '_KeePassHttp Passwords_' group, named after _keepassname_.
- - current wallet is already encrypted: use "_keepass setpassfdnase_" to store the passfdnase in KeePass.
+ - current wallet is already encrypted: use "_keepass setpassphrase_" to store the passphrase in KeePass.

-At this point, the passfdnase is stored in KeePassHttp.
-When Unlocking the wallet, one can use _keepass_ as the passfdnase to trigger retrieval of the password.
+At this point, the passphrase is stored in KeePassHttp.
+When Unlocking the wallet, one can use _keepass_ as the passphrase to trigger retrieval of the password.
 This works from the RPC commands as well as the GUI.

 Extended guide with screenshots is also available: https://dashtalk.org/threads/keepass-integration.3620/